DerNamenlose/advent-of-code/2024/day6/README.md

 this step is already in the list of previous turns, I've actually entered a loop and can stop.
 This then leads to the correct number of possible obstacle postions.

-One possible optimization would be to use the result map from task 1 to only check the positions, where the guard actually reaches, but the runtime of the algorithms is still in the low seconds on my laptop, so, again, not worth the effort...
+After my son challenged me to optimize the thing a bit, the program got it's pre-check to only ever simulate the guard walk for positions that are actually reachable on the original map and I took the chance to play with [rayon](https://github.com/rayon-rs/rayon).
+Initially the algorithm placing the potential obstacles was just two nested loops.
+Replacing the inner loop with a rayon parallel iterator and thereby distributing it to multiple CPU cores